arpithvkumar-jpg/outpro.india65/README.md

 Live Website : https://outpro-india65-qfl3.vercel.app/

-note: wait 30 to 60 to load backend
+note: wait 30 to 60 to load backend  (used vercel and render(takes 30 to 60 sec to load backend))